lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

  ```
  Make sure you have visual studio code (or pycharm) installed.

- If not fetch from https://code.visualstudio.com/download .
+ If not fetch from Visual Code from [here](https://code.visualstudio.com/download).

  Open Visual Studio Code